• Skip to primary navigation

 Tonkatsu is a deep-fried pork cutlet with a crunchy crust and a moist, tender interior.

-This adds extra richness to the succulent meat.
+This adds extra richness to the juicy meat.

 Whereas Tonkotsu is a pork-based broth used in ramen.